by Scott McKay

 And that’s an even larger problem than what happens on November 3.
 For both sides.

 – – –

 Scott McKay is publisher of the Hayride, which offers news and commentary on Louisiana and national politics.
-He’s also a writer of fiction — check out his three Tales of Ardenia novels Animus, Perdition and Retribution at Amazon.
-Scott’s other project is The Speakeasy, a free-speech social and news app with benefits – check it out here.
-He is a contributor to The American Spectator.
+He’s also a novelist — check out his first book “Animus: A Tale of Ardenia,” available in Kindle and paperback.